How to Resolve Ambiguous Language in Wills and Trusts

 What to Do When There Is Ambiguous Language in Wills and Trusts

-If your deceased loved one used estate planning software or made some other kind of error when drafting their will or trust, which resulted in ambiguous terms, then it may be necessary for you to take steps to ensure your deceased loved one’s true intentions are fulfilled and you receive the inheritance you’re rightfully owed.
+If your deceased loved one used estate planning software or made some other kind of error when drafting their will or trust, which resulted in ambiguous terms, then it may be necessary for you to take steps to ensure your deceased loved one’s true intentions are fulfilled, and you receive the inheritance that’s rightfully yours.

 Below are the steps you should take when you believe there is a latent or patent ambiguity in a decedent’s will or trust.